 - Bake: Most baked goods can be made with pantry items, and whether you're an experienced baker, or someone who's just beginning, now is a great time to get your oven mitts on.
 Here are some great vegan bread recipes, vegan cookie recipes and vegan cake recipes to get you started.

-- Start on sourdough: In the same vein, since you will be mostly homebound, it’s a great time to begin something healthy and fun, like a sourdough starter.
+- Start on sourdough: Begin a sourdough starter.
 (You can find a gluten-free sourdough starter recipe here).
 It will reward you with tasty food, healthfulness, and give you moments of pure joy as you see it develop! 😉

 - Eat healthy: When there is a threat around, the best thing you can do is keep yourself strong, by exercising, getting out in the fresh air, and eating well.
 Eating healthy out of the pantry is not at all difficult when you're plant-based or mostly-plant based: you already have all the tools you need, you just have to use them.